Sambi85/hermes/README.md

   - Needs a unique pair => [:message_id, :recipient_id]

 # Next Steps...
+- Frontend lay out => React
-- Frontend lay out => Hotwire? or React?
+- Debug Frontend lay out for BE => Hotwire
 - Touch ups in test suite => Let's do some linting
 - Touch ups in app => Let's do some linting
 - Add pry to app configs (development, test)
 - Test Twilio API connection (waiting on Twilio)
+- Write Rspec tests for Routes
+- Write Rspec tests for Devise
+- Write Functional Tests for API V1
+- Simp

 # Notes on Dependdencies
 - Gem conflict with ActionCable and Redis 5.3.0